ranggakd/ranggakd/README.md

 **ranggakd/ranggakd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 TODO:
-- Finish up the clean-code-php ENG and IND and send the email to the earliest maintainer
 - Finish up the faster code, Medium Story and DEV Blog of Basic Steganography
 - Finish up the base64ed repo and deploy the github pages of it
 - Finish up the BookMan repo